zhw2101024/powerShell-Docs.zh-cn/dsc/partialConfigs.md

     Node localhost
     {

-           PartialConfiguration OSInstall
+           PartialConfiguration ServiceAccountConfig
         {
-            Description = 'Configuration for the Base OS' RefreshMode = 'Push'
+            Description = 'Configuration to add the SharePoint service account to the Administrators group.'
+            RefreshMode = 'Push'
         }
            PartialConfiguration SharePointConfig